SleepDeprived0025/Blog-Preview-Card/README.md

 ### Built with

-- Semantic HTML5 markup
 - CSS custom properties
 - Flexbox

 ### What I learned

-- Sometime you just need to clean the slate and start over
+- Sometime you just need to clean the CSS file and start over